 Judicial System Basics

-The U.S. legal system is in part inherited from English common law and depends on an adversarial system of justice.
+The U.S. legal system is inherited from English common law and depends on an adversarial system of justice.
 In an adversarial system, litigants present their cases before a neutral party.
 The arguments expressed by each litigant (usually represented by lawyers) are supposed to allow the judge or jury to determine the truth about the conflict.
 Besides presenting written or oral arguments, evidence and testimony are collected by litigants and their lawyers and presented to the court.

 Litigants usually pay their own attorney’s fees in addition to a $150 350 fee for filing a civil case in federal court.
 (Plaintiffs who can’t afford the fee can ask to proceed without paying.)
 For criminal cases, the government provides a court-appointed attorney for anyone who can’t afford one.

 The majority of legal disputes in the U.S. are settled in state courts, but federal courts have considerable power.
-Many of their rulings become precedent or a principle, law or interpretation of a law established by a court ruling.
+Many of their rulings become precedent or a principle, law, or interpretation of a law established by a court ruling.
 Precedent is generally respected by other courts when dealing with a case or situation similar to past precedent.
 This policy is known as stare decisis or “let the decision stand.”
 Precedent is sometimes overturned or disregarded by a court, but the policy generally provides continuity in courts’ interpretations of the law.